 8. Focus on Academic Advising

 Academic advisors definitely should be given special attention when thinking about how to improve student success rates in higher education.
 Their main role is to aid students in seamlessly progressing through their degree, switching programs, or accessing university resources and career planning.
 Having a larger number of and emphasis on academic advisors present in your school will allow for more students to reach out to them and maximize their probability of success.
-Their services can be provided through various means, including in-house advising or external academic consulting for those who need graduate school application help or medical school application help.
+Their services can be provided through various means, including in-house advising or external academic consulting for those who need graduate school application help or medical school admissions consulting.
 No student should have to experience their journey alone and having academic advisors or consultants in their corner will motivate them to perform to the best of their abilities.

 Conclusion